 Breast Cancer Now has uncovered new evidence that 47 local health bodies (22.6%) - called Clinical Commissioning Groups (CCGs) - are formally restricting breast reconstruction surgery.

-We found that CCGs restrictions included:
+Rebuilding my body: Breast reconstruction in England found that CCGs restrictions included:

 - Limiting the number of surgeries a breast cancer patient can have to complete their reconstruction

 - Introducing a time limit in which breast reconstruction must be complete